hazelcast/hazelcast-reference-manual/src/AggregatorsExample.md

                                     Aggregations.integerAvg() );
 ```

 That's it.
 Internally, we created a MapReduce task based on the predefined aggregation and fired it up immediately.
-Currently, all
+Currently all
 aggregation calls are blocking operations, so it is not yet possible to execute the aggregation in a reactive way (using
-`com.hazelcast.core.ICompletableFuture`) but this will be part of an upcoming version.
+`com.hazelcast.core.ICompletableFuture`), but this will be part of an upcoming version.

 #### Map Join Example

 The following example is a little more complex.
-We only want to have our US based employees selected into the average
+We only want to have our US-based employees selected into the average
-salary calculation, so we need to execute some kind of a join operation between the employees and salaries maps.
+salary calculation, so we need to execute a join operation between the employees and salaries maps.

 ```java
 class USEmployeeFilter implements KeyPredicate<String>, HazelcastInstanceAware {